Progress Road upgrade - Stage 4 - Wacol

-Traffic surveys show Progress Road carries approximately 15,000 vehicles per day and up to 700 vehicles per hour in peak times.
-Progress Road is classified as a primary freight access route and a B-Double route, with truck volumes along the corridor representing up to 14% of vehicle movements.
+Traffic surveys show Progress Road carries approximately 15,000 vehicles per day.
+There are up to 700 vehicles per hour in peak times.
+Progress Road is a primary freight access route and a B-Double route.
+Truck volumes along the corridor represent up to 14% of vehicle movements.

-Traffic modelling predicts that by 2031, traffic volumes will exceed the current single lane capacity between Boundary Road and the Centenary Motorway, which will lead to increased congestion and crash risks.
+Traffic modelling predicts that by 2031, traffic volumes will exceed the current single lane capacity between Boundary Road and the Centenary Motorway.
+This will lead to increased congestion and crash risks.